FthrsAnalytics/presentations/README.md

-# presentations
+# Presentations
-This repository contains the example and demo files for all of the featured presentations by Feathers Analytics
+This repository contains the example and demo files for all of the featured presentations by Feathers Analytics.
+The presentation materials are actively maintained and enhanced to incorporate updates to packages, libraries, and business intelligence tools, reflecting the latest trends and best practices in the field.
+This ongoing effort ensures that the content remains current and valuable.

-## Presentations
+## List of Presentations
 - [R Visuals](./R%20Visuals)
 - [Predictive Analytics with R in Power BI](./Predictive%20Analytics%20with%20R%20in%20PBI)
 - [Prep Your Data with R in Power BI](./Prep%20Your%20Data%20with%20R%20in%20PBI)